Frequently Asked Questions

-Yes, Gift Certificate purchases can be made by calling our office, Monday-Friday 9 am to 4 pm during our regular season (June-October), or 9 am to 3 pm during the off-season (November-May) at 814-676-1733.
+Yes, Gift Certificate purchases can be made by calling our office, Monday-Friday 9 am to 4 pm (May-October), or 9 am to 3 pm during the off-season (November-April) at 814-676-1733.
 Gift certificates can be purchased in any dollar amount.

 Where do I board?